santiagocorrea/docu-aid/README.md

 ## Reproducibility

 ### Dataset
 The POC uses publicly available AWS documentation.
-The dataset can be updated or extended as needed to include more documentation or internal company-specific data.
+The dataset can be updated or extended to include more documentation or internal company-specific data.

 ### Steps to Reproduce
 1. **Document Ingestion**: